netgen/ibexa-site-api/docs/reference/configuration.rst

                             params:
                                 with_intro: true

-This enables you to define the configuration only once and have it be extended to multiple other Content views, while overriding the parameters (key ``params``) send to Twig template.
+This enables defining the configuration once and extending it in multiple other Content views, overriding the parameters sent (key ``params``) to the Twig template.

 In Twig template, you can then check the ``with_intro`` param like so: